SilentCatD/react-state-view-controller/README.md

 This library is created to address the concerns mentioned above.

+## Controller

-### Controller
+### Overview

-Defining a `Controller` for a view or a view group in subclass manner will benefit from these criterias:
+When defining a `Controller` for a React view or view group, adopting a subclass approach brings several advantages:

+#### 1. Inter-Controller Subscription

-- `Inter-Controller Subscription`: `Controller` can subscribe to and depend on each other, allowing for the internal triggering of state emissions.
+`Controller` instances can seamlessly subscribe to and depend on each other, enabling internal triggers for state emissions.

-- `Inheritance and Extensibility`: By making use of inheritance, a `Controller` can be further extended, leading to more reusable code.
+#### 2. Inheritance and Extensibility

+Utilizing inheritance facilitates the extension of a `Controller`, promoting the creation of more reusable code.

+#### 3. Property Manipulation

-- `Property Manipulation`: Creating, accessing, and modifying properties within a Controller becomes straightforward.
+Creating, accessing, and modifying properties within a `Controller` becomes a straightforward process.

+### State Management

-The `State` object is something that holds data for UI rendering, and the UI uses `State` for its rendering process.
+The core of the state management revolves around the `State` object, responsible for holding data crucial for UI rendering.
+The UI utilizes the `State` object during its rendering process.

+### Base Controller Class

-Take a look at some available function in the base `Controller` class.
-We won't have to re-write any of this, unless we want to.
+Explore some of the available functions in the base `Controller` class.
+The provided functionality eliminates the need for redundant code, unless customization is desired.

 ```ts
 abstract class Controller<T> {